 🥣 How to Make Homemade Vegan Pop Tarts

-It starts with the pastry that must be prepared in advance as it needs to chill for a couple of hours before using.
+It starts with the pastry that must be prepared in advance as it needs to chill for a couple of hours before use.

 To prepare the dough, add all-purpose flour and a pinch of salt to a mixing bowl.
 Then cut in cold vegan butter and mix until it forms a coarse meal.
 Stir in a tablespoon of very cold water (to prevent the butter from melting), and mix again until it forms a dough.